msoukhomlinov/n8n-nodes-hudu/README.md

 ### Lists
 - Create, update, retrieve, and delete lists
 - Use this resource to manage the lists themselves
+- Create list items when creating a list, or add/update/remove items when updating a list
 - Filter lists by name or query

 ### List Options